-Currently, I am an Associate Professor at Tilburg Law School (Tilburg Institute of Governance, department of Public Law & Governance).
-I have a Master’s degree in Cultural Anthropology from Utrecht University, and a PhD in Public Administration from Erasmus University Rotterdam.
-Over the last years, I have been a project leader on various projects, including a join research on smart urban intermediaries and on civil servants work practices.
+Currently, I am an Associate Professor at Tilburg Law School, department of Public Law & Governance.
+Over the last years, I have been a project leader on various projects, including an international research project on smart urban intermediaries and on civil servants work practices.
 I live in Utrecht with my partner and our two daughters.

 My research focuses on the work practices employed in the governance of public challenges.
 I have studied the practices of civil servants, police officers and intermediaries (we have also called them exemplary practitioners and best persons).
 In addition, I have studied storytelling in local government and at the police.
 Furthermore, I specialize in interpretive analyses, narrative and frame analysis in particular, and in ethnographic fieldwork.
-I have published about my research in a broad range of journals across the social sciences, including Public Administration Review; The American Review of Public Administration; Organization Studies; The British Journal of Criminology; Planning Theory; and Media, Culture & Society.
-You can look up my publications in Google Scholar or look at them below.
+I have published about my research and about methods in a broad range of journals across the social sciences, including Public Administration Review; The American Review of Public Administration; Organization Studies; The British Journal of Criminology; Local Government Studies; Planning Theory; and Media, Culture & Society.

-Over the last 2,5 years we studied the work of smart urban intermediaries (SmartUrbI project) in urban neighborhoods in four European cities: Glasgow, Birmingham, Amsterdam and Copenhagen.
+Between 2017 and 2020 we studied the work of smart urban intermediaries (SmartUrbI project) in urban neighborhoods in four European cities: Glasgow, Birmingham, Amsterdam and Copenhagen.
 This project was funded through Urban Europe.
-It is a collaboration between four universities and the Danish Town Planning Institute.
+It was a collaboration between four universities and the Danish Town Planning Institute.
 In addition, we worked with eighteen partner organizations.
 Our report can be found here.
-Recently, we started a new project on the way intermediaries make their work sustainable in five Dutch cities for NWO.
-This research will also be embedded in TiREG at the Tilburg Law School.
+In 2020 we also conducted project on the way intermediaries make their work sustainable in five Dutch cities for NWO.
+A report in Ducth can be found here.
+This research is embedded in TiREG at the Tilburg Law School.
 In 2019 we finished a collaborative project with the AenO Fonds Gemeenten, The ministry of Internal Affairs, International Cooperation Agency of the Association of Netherlands Municipalities (VNG) and six municipalities.
 The report can be found here.
-Finally, together with Markus Haverland and Joachim Blatter I edited a handbook of qualitative political science for Sage.

 Smart urban intermediaries project: http://www.smart-urban-intermediaries.com/